-Indicators of Child Sexual Exploitation CSE

-- Self-harm

-- · Being secretive

-- Sharp changes in mood or character

-- Having money or things they can't or won't explain (ie: clothes/food/jewellery/drugs)

-- Having an older boyfriend or girlfriend

-- Associating with older people who don't appear to be parent/carer/family

-- Involved in criminal activities like selling drugs or shoplifting.

-- Looking dishevelled or tired

-- Physical signs of abuse

-- Seen out late when they should be at school.

-- Spending a lot of time in one area

-- · Others speaking on their behalf

-- Alcohol/Drug use

-- Sexually transmitted infections

-- Pregnancy.
+Indicators of Child Criminal Exploitation CCE Indicators of Child Sexual Exploitation CSE Having money or things they can't or won't explain • Self-harm Being found or stranded in other locations Being secretive Committing petty crimes like shoplifting/vandalism Sharp changes in mood or character Exclusion/unexplained absences from school • Having money or things they can't or won't explain • Self-harm or significant changes in emotional well- (ie: clothes/food/jewellery/drugs) being Having an older boyfriend or girlfriend Missing episodes Associating with older people who don't appear to be percent/correct/orgit/ Being secretive about time online be parent/carer/family Taking drugs and abusing alcohol Involved in criminal activities like selling drugs or shoplifting.
+Being withdrawn or showing volatile behaviour Looking dishevelled or tired Carrying weapons Physical signs of abuse Relationships with controlling or significantly older individuals or groups • Seen out late when they should be at school.
+Unexplained injuries and refusing to seek medical Spending a lot of time in one area help Others speaking on their behalf • Making more calls/texts, having multiple or new Alcohol/Drug use phones Sexually transmitted infections Gang-association and/or isolation from peers/social networks.
+Pregnancy.
+This list is non-exhaustive and covers the more typical indicators This list is non-exhaustive and covers the more typical indicators